improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_30.png

-Note that the leaf_offset column isn’t persisted as an easily read value – it’s actually stored as an integer in the offset column.
+Note that the leaf_offset column isn't persisted as an easily read value – it's actually stored as an integer in the offset column.
 The offset column stores not only the value for the leaf_offset column but also for the internal_offset column – we just have to do some masking and conversion to get it out.

-The following query helps to show exactly what we’re doing to extract the leaf_offset value from the offset column value:
+The following query helps to show exactly what we're doing to extract the leaf_offset value from the offset column value:

 ```sql
 SELECT